Alison Mac Cormaic

 - 3rd, 4th, 5th, 6th

-Alison is an artist and qualified design historian, training originally in stained glass, which explains her love of windows.
-She teaches art to early school leavers, is an experienced children’s art facilitator and is registered with the Teaching Council.
+Alison’s art workshops are inspired by all the man-made things around us and focus on three main themes: place-based learning, drawing from real life and investigating design.
+In addition to studying the local architecture, Alison can use her arts education expertise to investigate a heritage topic of your choice.
+Alison is a visual artist and qualified design historian, training originally in stained glass, which explains her love of windows.
+She teaches art to early school leavers, is an experienced children’s art educator and is registered with the Teaching Council.
+To find out more visit her website: alisonmaccormaic.com.

 "Our day with Alison was absolutely amazing.The children learned so much about our the local environment.
 Alison's planning & local knowledge with use of building etc in our area was superb." - St. Nicholas' Parochial School, Galway